"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Uniform ``bootstrap domain-of-dependence'' boundary density estimates

 will be referred to as the $\tau$-extended ``domain-of-dependence'' interval ($\tau$DoD) relative to the ``observation'' time $T$.
-(As suggested by the notations in~\eqref{time_interval_def}, the dependence of $I_T$ on the paramaters $T_*$ and $\tau$ will not be made explicit in what follows.) \end{defi}
+(As suggested by the notations in~\eqref{time_interval_def}, the dependence of $I_T$ on the parameters $T_*$ and $\tau$ will not be made explicit in what follows.) \end{defi}

-\begin{rem} The interval $I_T$ plays two important roles in our analysis.
-On one hand, this interval, for some given value $T=T_0$, figures prominently in the statements of the two main theorems, namely, Theorems~\ref{3d_decay_thm} and~\ref{3d_decay_thm_ii}: the estimates provided by these theorems are valid for times past the end of the interval $I_{T_0}$ for any fixed given time $T_0$ under consideration.
-To adequately account for the complex interplay of recentering in time and oscillation rate in the frequency variable $\omega$ for solutions of the wave equation, on the other hand, the proof of Theorem~\ref{3d_decay_thm_ii} also relies on use of the interval $I_T$ and the time $T_0$, but, this time, with $T = 0 < T_0$.
-Thus, the recentering idea that is exploited in~\cite{Anderson:20} to eliminate oscillations induced in frequency domain by the passage of time, is also employed here as an element of the proof of Theorem~\ref{3d_decay_thm_ii} (or, more precisely, in the proof of the preliminary Lemma~\ref{Rderiv_sobolev_bound}) to usefully exploit the frequency-time isometry inherent in the Plancherel theorem without incurring the impact of large frequency derivatives and resulting uncontrolled constants in Sobolev estimates provided in Lemma~\ref{Rderiv_sobolev_bound}.
-To make this possible, a translation in time, and thus the use of intervals $I_T$ with $T\ne T_0$, become necessary. \end{rem}
+\begin{rem} For future reference we mention here that the interval $I_T$ plays two important roles in our analysis.
+On one hand, this interval figures prominently, for a given value $T=T_0>0$, in the statements of the two main theorems of this paper, namely, Theorems~\ref{3d_decay_thm} and~\ref{3d_decay_thm_ii}: for any fixed given time $T_0>0$, the estimates provided by these theorems are valid for times past the upper endpoint $T_0$ of the interval $I_{T_0}$, provided the incident field vanishes at all times after the lower endpoint $T_0 - T_* - 2\tau$ of $I_{T_0}$.
+On the other hand, in order to adequately translate the fast oscillations that take place in inverse Fourier-transform integrands for large times into the decay rates claimed in \Cref{3d_decay_thm_ii}, a time-recentering technique is utilized that is embodied in \Cref{rem:breve} and \Cref{decay_estimate_L2}, and which is exercised in the portions of the proof of \Cref{3d_decay_thm_ii} containing equations~\eqref{rchipsi_L2_estimate}, \eqref{L2_deriv_rchidecay} and~\eqref{Hp_tdecay_ii}.
+This time-recentering technique is based on consideration of the interval $I_T$, but, this time, with $T = 0 < T_0$.
+In this manner, the idea of recentering the problem in time around $t=0$, that is exploited in~\cite{Anderson:20} to reduce oscillations for algorithmic optimization purposes, is manifested in the present contribution in the use of the recentered interval $I_0$ equal to $I_T$ with $T=0$, to properly account for fast oscillations, as functions of frequency, that are observed for large time in frequency-domain inverse Fourier-transform integrands.
+From an analytical point of view, the time-recentering of frequency-domain integrals to the interval $I_0$ allows us to usefully exploit the frequency-time isometry inherent in the Plancherel theorem, to produce Sobolev estimates, but without incurring the uncontrollably large derivatives of the Fourier transform integrands with respect to frequency that result as $t$ grows, and which, instead of the Sobolev estimates provided in Lemma~\ref{Rderiv_sobolev_bound}, would yield Sobolev estimates with constants $C$ that grow without bound as $T_0$ grows. \end{rem}